-I am a grade one teacher in Surrey, British Columbia, Canada.
+I am a K-2 teacher in Surrey, British Columbia, Canada.
 After over twenty years and a bunch of improvements in my teaching, I still have so much more to learn.
 Plus life is too short to be stuck doing the same thing in and out everyday.
 This blog is a way to help me process and share all that I'm discovering on my quest to be the best educator I can be.

 Anyone who knows me, knows that I have trouble sitting still.
 It's not just a physical thing, it's a mental thing too.
 As the 2011/2012 school year start comes near I'm trying to figure out how I'm going to fit it all in.
 Here are some things I'm contemplating.

 Obviously as a grade one teacher my job is to get my students reading and writing.
 Reading Twitter the latest buzz program is The Daily 5.
 I have read both The Daily 5 and The Cafe Book.
 I like what they have to say, and much of what the books are saying were already part of my literacy program.
 But I'm not sold on the actual structure of the program.
 From reading the books I think it's okay that I don't use their structure.

 In recent years I have set reading and writing goals with my students - sometimes directed by me, sometimes in collaboration with my students, and sometimes directed by my students.
 Each student has individual needs, and their learning goals reflect that.
 This year I once again want to use my literacy blocks as efficiently as possible.
 I want to continue my guided reading groups but I also want to have strategy reading groups.
 I want to continue my one on one conferencing too.
 I want to continue my community read.
 I want to continue to allow my students to do their reading and writing where ever they want in the room, and in most cases with whom ever they would like.
 I want to continue Reader's Chair where students share their reading with the class.
 I want to continue using my literacy conference books to document their learning and have that documentation open to parents - instead of in a private binder for my eyes only.